-[Table 1]
+[Table 2]

-Table 1: Distribution of the trend in notion in relation to main actors (255 articles)
+Table 2: Distribution of the trend in Keyword use in relation to the main stakeholder groups (255 articles).

 While the detailed analysis of actors in the media coverage of CCS reveals the striking dominance of economic and political actors, this result cannot be transferred to the whole of newspaper coverage of CCS unquestioningly.
-Since the media coverage of CCS correlates strongly with the political evolution of the topic, the obvious dominance of actors from the political and economic arenas has to be expected.
-Nevertheless, integrating the observation of this correlation with results from the analysis of actors shows that scientific events and scientific input does not have an impact on the media coverage.
-Neither the storage site assessment conducted by the BGR nor well-regarded international conferences such as the CCS Status Meetings conducted by the Research and Development Programme GEOTECHNOLOGIEN were able to attract journalists’ attention toward CCS.
+Since the media coverage of CCS correlates strongly with the political evolution of the topic, and because CCS is, as a climate-change mitigation option, not only a scientific but also a societal, economic, and political issue, the obvious dominance of actors from the political and economic arenas has to be expected.
+Nevertheless, integrating the observation of this correlation with results from the analysis of actors shows that scientific events and input do not have an impact on the media coverage.
+Neither the storage site assessment conducted by the BGR nor well-regarded international conferences, such as the CCS Status Meetings conducted by the research and development program GEOTECHNOLOGIEN, which included special presentations and press conferences, were able to attract journalists’ attention toward CCS.

-Of great importance here is that the analysis of actors in newspaper coverage of CCS in Germany shows striking differences in communicated attitudes toward CCS.
-While articles featuring actors from politics take a slightly negative stance on CCS, articles focused on NGOs and IGs are strongly dominated by negative communication of the topic.
-In contrast, articles featuring actors from an economic background are dominated by positive attitudes toward CCS.
-The analysis also supports the conclusion that articles featuring actors from the scientific field are also dominated by positive communication of CCS.
+Of great importance here is that the analysis of actors in the newspaper coverage of CCS in Germany shows striking differences in communicated attitudes toward CCS.
+While articles featuring actors from politics take a slightly negative stance toward CCS, articles focusing on NGOs and IGs are strongly dominated by the negative communication of the topic.
+In contrast, articles featuring actors from an economics background are dominated by positive attitudes toward CCS.
+The analysis also supports the conclusion that articles featuring actors from the scientific field are also dominated by the positive communication of CCS.

+[Figure 4]

+Figure 4: The distribution of actors by stakeholder group as represented in German daily newspaper articles about CCS.

-The results of this mixed quantitative-qualitative analysis are surprising because it would be expected that by enabling the public to participate in an open and transparent discourse a topic such as CCS, which has great social and ecological relevance, would be dominated by science and scientific approaches.
+The results of this mixed quantitative-qualitative analysis are surprising because it would be expected that by enabling the public to participate in an open and transparent discourse on a topic such as CCS, which has great social and ecological relevance, the resulting discourse would be dominated by the field of science and scientific approaches.
 Nevertheless, the political arena shapes the journalistic coverage of CCS in German newspapers.
 It seems that conflicts within the political realm are considered by journalists to be the most newsworthy.
 Therefore, in support of results from an earlier study by Pietzner et al. (2014), the dominant focus in German newspapers is on politicians and disputes between them over CCS.
 Scientific perspectives on CCS are considered to be even less important than the positions of NGOs and IGs.
 Furthermore, it seems that the scientific field is unable to establish itself as a relevant source of information for journalists.
 Whether this is because of limited resources for outreach within scientific bodies or due to a misconception of how journalists seek out their sources remains unclear.
-Nevertheless, these results support the findings of Trumbo, who analyzed media coverage of climate change in the US:
+Nevertheless, these results support the findings of Trumbo, who analyzed media coverage of climate change in the US.

-The more alarming aspect of the results of this study is that, relatively speaking, scientists left the debate as it heated up.
-In fact, scientists found themselves sharing a shrinking proportion of growing media attention during an important part of the public debate over climate change.
-(Trumbo, 1996, p.
-281)
+The more alarming aspect found within the results of this study is that, relatively speaking, scientists left the debate as it heated up.
+In fact, scientists found themselves sharing a shrinking proportion of growing media attention during an important stage of the public debate over climate change (Trumbo, 1996, p.
+281).

 3.3 The lack of a reason for the weaknesses of science PR